"I have COVID! What should my kids and I take to reduce chances of severe illness and Long COVID?"

 (if prescribed) Metformin 500 mg with breakfast and 1000 mg with dinner (titrate up) x 14 days

-(if desired) PEA 600 mg twice daily with meals
+PEA 600 mg twice daily with meals

 Day 6 (or Day 1 if no Paxlovid): at least 4 weeks, preferably 8-12 weeks, except as noted: